maduce/fosscad-repo/Pistols/9mm-SD9_Pistol_Frame_and_DIY_Rail_System-FreeMenDontAsk/README.md

 1.0

 #### Description
-This the SD9 Pistol Frame and DIY Rail System by FreeMenDontAsk.
-The frame uses a DIY front rail which you make yourself; see the specsheets.
-This frame is inspired by the S&W SD9.
+This the SD9 9mm Pistol Frame and DIY Rail System by FreeMenDontAsk.
+The frame uses a DIY front rail which you make yourself; see the Spec Sheets.
+This frame is inspired by the S&W SD9 9mm Pistol.

-Note: The SD9VE is gun as the SD9 but but made of stainless steel.
+Note: The S&W SD9VE is the same gun as the S&W SD9 but made with stainless steel.

 #### Print Settings
 * 99% infill, quality PLA or ABS.